-Nigeria to launch Africa’s 1st nanosatellite - Nigeria Today
+Nigeria To Launch Africa’s 1st Nanosatellite - Nigeria Today

 NigeriaSat-2 and NigeriaSat-X, which, respectively, were the third and fourth built by Surrey Space Technology Limited., were launched in Aug.
 17, 2011.

-The post Nigeria to launch Africa’s 1st nanosatellite appeared first on Vanguard News.
+The post Nigeria To Launch Africa’s 1st Nanosatellite appeared first on leadership.ng.

 Do you something awesome to share with the world?
 Click here to share